hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/012_non-attachment.md

 that good or ill fortune causes no change in his mind: in all conditions he continues to remain the same.

-There was a great sage in India called Vyâsa.
-This Vyâsa is known as the author of the Vedanta aphorisms, and was a holy man.
+There was a great sage in India called Vyāsa.
+This Vyāsa is known as the author of the Vedanta aphorisms, and was a holy man.
 His father had tried to become a very perfect man and had failed.
 His grandfather had also tried and failed.
 His great-grandfather had similarly tried and